hxsam/citizencard_odoo/README.md

 # citizencard_odoo
-Read portuguese citizen card using Python and odoo external API
+Read portuguese citizen card using Python and post data using odoo external API

 IN ENGLISH: